-which is a sawtooth function for $z=1$ and a sinusoid for $z\rightarrow \infty$.
-To improve fitting convergence, and to have bounded limits, we fit and present results in terms of $z^{-1}$, where smaller $z^{-1}$ represents a less skewed result \cite{fitting, SciPy2020}.
+which ranges from a sawtooth function ($z=1$) to a sinusoid ($z\rightarrow \infty$).
+To improve fitting convergence and ensure bounded limits, we fit and present results in terms of $z^{-1}$, where smaller $z^{-1}$ corresponds to less skew \cite{fitting, SciPy2020}.
 The phase shift $\varepsilon$ incorporates relative phases accumulated during barrier collisions and subsequent evolution, and $A$ is the contrast or ``fringe visibility.''
-For a $\delta$-function barrier in the high-velocity limit $z^{-1} \rightarrow 0$, $A= 1$, and $\varepsilon= \pi/2$ \cite{interf4,dfanalytics1}.
-In Fig.~\ref{fig_int_params} we show that this limit is effectively reached with the $V_h$ barrier in the scalar GPE.
-We compare this scenario to simulations of the scalar GPE with alternative barriers $V_d = V_\delta (x)$ and $V_d = V_\mathrm{RM}(x)$ (both described previously), and a narrow, fixed-width, Gaussian barrier with equal area to $V_h$; $V_d = V_{\mathrm{G}}(x;\sigma)=\{ [\pi/(4w)]/[(2\pi)^{1/2}\sigma]\}\,\mathrm{exp} (-x^2/[2\sigma^2])$.
-For each data point we use a root-finding algorithm to set the initial velocity to achieve transmission $T=0.5$ at the first collision, and simulate a range of imposed phases $\theta$.
+For a $\delta$-function barrier in the high-velocity limit $z^{-1} \rightarrow 0$, $A= 1$ and $\varepsilon= \pi/2$ \cite{interf4,dfanalytics1}.
+In Fig.~\ref{fig_int_params} we show this limit is effectively reached with the $V_h$ barrier in the scalar GPE.
+We compare this scenario to the scalar GPE with alternative barriers $V_d =V_\delta (x)$, $V_d = V_\mathrm{RM}(x)$, and a narrow, fixed-width, Gaussian barrier with equal area to $V_h$: $V_d = V_{\mathrm{G}}(x;\sigma)=\{ [\pi/(4w)]/[(2\pi)^{1/2}\sigma]\}\,\mathrm{exp} (-x^2/[2\sigma^2])$.
+For each data point a root-finding algorithm sets the initial velocity to achieve transmission $T=0.5$ at the first collision, and we model a range of imposed phases $\theta$.
 Figure~\ref{fig_int_params}(a) shows $T_2(\theta)$ for the $V_h$ barrier, directly illustrating the decrease in skew for decreasing $w$.
-Figure~\ref{fig_int_params}(b--d) shows the values of $z^{-1}$, $A$, and $\varepsilon$ extracted by fitting Eq.~(\ref{eq_int_skew}) to the numerical simulations at width $w$.
-The $V_h$ barrier, and its Rosen--Morse approximant $V_\mathrm{RM}$, smoothly approach the ideal high-velocity $\delta$-function result of $A=1$ and $\varepsilon = \pi / 2$ as $w \rightarrow 0$.
-The parameter $z^{-1}$ does not drop smoothly to zero, however the skew at $z^{-1} < 0.2$ is barely resolved and the 3-parameter fit of Eq.~(\ref{eq_int_skew}) effectively over-fits in this limit.
-We note that the fixed-width Gaussian barrier performs better at $w\gtrsim 0.3$, but it cannot smoothly reach the ideal high-velocity $\delta$-function limit.
+Figures~\ref{fig_int_params}(b--d) show the values of $z^{-1}$, $A$, and $\varepsilon$ extracted by fitting Eq.~(\ref{eq_int_skew}) to the numerical simulations at width $w$.
+The $V_h$ barrier, and its Rosen--Morse approximant $V_\mathrm{RM}$, smoothly approach the ideal high-velocity $\delta$-function result of $A=1$ and $\varepsilon = \pi / 2$ as $w \rightarrow 0$; note the fixed-width Gaussian barrier performs better at $w\gtrsim 0.3$, but cannot smoothly reach this result.
+The parameter $z^{-1}$ does not drop smoothly to zero, however at $z^{-1} < 0.2$ the skew is barely resolved and the 3-parameter fit of Eq.~(\ref{eq_int_skew}) effectively over-fits in this limit.